taha007860/Python-Projects/README.md

 # Simple Calculator and Password Generator 🧮🔒

 ## Introduction 🌟
-This Python script features two practical tools: a Simple Calculator for basic arithmetic operations and a Password Generator for creating secure passwords.
-It's an easy-to-use, command-line application ideal for everyday tasks.
+These Python projects, developed as part of the CodSoft internship program, feature two practical tools: a Simple Calculator for basic arithmetic operations and a Password Generator for creating secure passwords.
+These easy-to-use, command-line applications are ideal for everyday tasks.

 ## Calculator Features 📐
 - **Basic Operations**: Perform addition, subtraction, multiplication, and division.